-History & Origin of Coffee in India
+History & Origin of Indian Coffee

 The history (and origin) of coffee in India dates back to around 1600 AD, when the Indian Sufi saint, Baba Budan, went on a pilgrimage to Mecca.
 He made his 'legendary' journey from Mocha, a port city of Yemen that overlooks the Red Sea, to his homeland.